-Fellows are selected through an open, merit-based competitive nationwide search that involves an extensive online application and interviews in English.
+Fellows are selected through a competitive nationwide search that involves an extensive online application and interviews in English.

 No, you don’t.
-However, if you have a valid TOEFL/IELTS score, you can indicate that in the online application.
+However, if you have a valid TOEFL/IELTS score, you can indicate that in your online application.

 All Fellows will need to receive J-1 visas- nonimmigrant visas for individuals approved to participate in exchange visitor programs in the United States.
 Fellows may not participate on their tourist/business visas and will need to obtain a J-1 visa.
 All visa fees will be covered through the program as well as travel to the visa interview.
 However, the granting of a US J-1 visa is a requirement for the program, and if you are rejected for a visa by the Consular section at the embassy you will not be eligible to participate.
-The RBL program can assist fellows in the application process, but holds no sway over visa granting decisions made by the Embassy
+American Councils can assist fellows in the application process, but holds no sway over visa granting decisions made by the Embassy.

-Where possible,RBL Fellows are housed with American host families who welcome Fellows into their homes on a volunteer basis and without remuneration.
-If for whatever reason it is not possible to secure a host family, we will arrange a hotel/apartment accommodation and will cover all expenses.
+We usually place Fellows with American host families but if that’s not possible to secure a host family for some reason, we will arrange a hotel/apartment accommodation and will cover all expenses.

-No, you will need to fulfill the two-year home residence rule before you can participate in the RBL program.
+No, you will need to fulfill this two-year home residence rule before you can participate in the RBL program.

-Yes, the RBL program will organize a pre-departure orientation where Fellows will learn more about the program, its goals, parameters and logistics as well as will have an opportunity to talk to the program alumni.
+Yes, American Councils will organize a pre-departure orientation in Moscow where Fellows will learn more about the program, its goals, parameters and logistics as well as will have an opportunity to talk to the program alumni.

 You can contact our RBL team at RBL@americancouncils.org